Visit majormaps.vcu.edu for the online version with links.

 • For management/entrepreneurship concentration major, take MGMT 423, MGMT 437, MGMT 434 and be aware of all of their prerequisites to ensure you can complete them all in the final year.

-• For management/entrepreneurship concentration majors, take MGMT 321 in junior year as this is an important prerequisite.
+• For management/entrepreneurship concentration majors, take FIRE 311 and MGMT 321 in junior year as they are important prerequisites.

-• For management/international management concentration majors, take MGMT 418 in junior year.
+• For management/internatioanl management concentration majors, take MGMT 418 in the fall semester in junior year.

 • For Supply Chain Management & Analytics majors, take SCMA 320 in junior year as this is an important prerequiste.